jkz/lastfm/src/assets/text.md

 I am Jesse the Game, aspiring world dominator.
 To become this I have devised a scheme, which I am not only willing to share with you, but offering you to be a part of.
 Keep reading.

-The scheme is built upon a partial bachelor of computer science, a solid gaming history and a journey through the [Dutch X-Factor](http://youtube.com/jesseinliveshow) up to and including the live shows.
+The scheme is built upon a partial bachelor of computer science, a solid gaming history and a journey through the [Dutch X-Factor](http://www.youtube.com/watch?v=zSEMCb6DpZU&list=PL87E472931A2C3B15) up to and including the live shows.
 This last feat allowed me to peek behind the scenes and inspired me to break the music industry; break pop-culture and achieve the first step towards domination: an army of loyal minions.

 People love music.
 People love games.
 People think computer science is magic.
-These are the three psychological hacks I intend to abuse in one next level entertainment experience:
+These are the three psychological hacks I intend to abuse in one entertainment experience:

 [Jesse the Game](http://jessethegame.net)